Art, Design and the Cultural Landscape.

 Author: The Life Champagne

-My latest book The Life Champagne explores champagne as living culture, examining its presence in contemporary art, hospitality and lifestyle through cultural movements past and present.
-Taking a flâneur's approach, the book traces champagne's journey from Parisian salons to the Riviera's Belle Époque, from luxury rail to transatlantic glamour, revealing how it became France's most dazzling cultural export, woven into the social fabric of London, New York and beyond.
+Taking a flâneur's approach, the book traces champagne's journey from its beginnings through the Parisian salons to the Riviera, and from luxury rail to transatlantic glamour, revealing how it became France's most dazzling cultural export, woven into the social fabric of London, New York and beyond.

 Publication: Spring/Summer 2026 with European and US distribution.